 An overarching system that unifies different development tools is a good idea.
 A single point of access to a vast array of different programming tools simplifies, accelerates, and secures the development process.
 Clients also benefit from reduced development costs.

 Database access endpoints are typically created using the .NET Core API.
-Scalability and security are ensured by using this method. .NET Core is used at the backend and React.Js, Angular, and Vue.js at the front end.
+Scalability and security are ensured by using this method. .NET Core is used at the backend, and React.js, Angular, and Vue.js at the front end.

 In previous versions of .NET Core, the libraries and components of legacy code were not supported.
 This has changed with the introduction of .NET Core 2.0. .NET Core 2.0 features WPF and WinForms, letting developers migrate desktop applications and legacy applications to .NET Core.